 The businesses comprising our growth markets and other segment saw APE sales up 24 per cent compared with the first half of 2021 with Taiwan, India, Vietnam and Africa all delivering double-digit growth.
-New business profit was up 22 per cent broadly in line with the growth in sales.

 In India, APE sales grew 11 per cent as the easing of restrictions arising from Covid-19 facilitated increased sales activity.
-New business profit increased by 29 per cent driven by favourable product mix changes, with a greater proportion of sales of higher margin group and non-participating business, compared with the prior period.

 In Thailand, APE sales rose 9 per cent following the easing of Covid-19-related restrictions which had been in place in 2021, and which resulted in significant branch closures.
 APE sales growth also reflected the success of new investment products, such as TTB Senior Saver and TTB Value Saver products, launched in the second half of 2021.
 Group business sales have grown strongly over the first half of the year with the addition of staff plans.
-The success of these new products alongside a sizeable benefit from higher interest rates on profit margins drove a 72 per cent increase in new business profit.

 In Vietnam, APE sales increased 19 per cent reflecting the easing of Covid-19-related restrictions and was driven by both agency and bancassurance channels, in particular through our SeABank partnership.
-New business profit was broadly flat with the increase in volumes offset by product mix and economic effects.

 In the Philippines, where Prudential remains one of the largest players in the market, 2022 APE sales were up 5 per cent.
-New business profit declined by (13) per cent mainly due to a substantial increase in interest rates.

 In Taiwan, APE sales grew 55 per cent driven by strong momentum from a new, non-exclusive bank partner TSB, as well as a new participating product and campaigns undertaken by our existing bank partner TBB.
-New business profit rose strongly driven by the increase in sales and favourable product mix changes.